-- To request a tour or program, please read through these guidelines and then fill out The Gardens School Group Request Form.
+- To request a field trip or program, please read through these guidelines and then fill out The Gardens School Group Request Form.

-- Tours and programs should be requested at least 3 weeks in advance of desired date, but dates will fill up quickly so please submit requests as soon as possible.
+- Field trips and programs should be requested at least 3 weeks in advance of desired date, but dates will fill up quickly so please submit requests as soon as possible.

 - Payment must be made to confirm your date and time.

 - If you must cancel, we require that you alert the Garden’s team at least 24 hours in advance.
 You can email email@example.com or call (979)314-2357.
 If you decide to reschedule, you must submit a new tour request form.